Raaz (2002 film): Incidents

 The now-closed Fern Hill Hotel besides Ooty lake was infamous for its eerie, supernatural reputation long before the movie shoot began.
 Basu and Morea revealed they had heard chilling tales from industry veterans like Sanjay Dutt and choreographer Saroj Khan about the lodging.

-Late one night, Bipasha Basu's dance troupe was awakened by the sound of furniture moving in a room above—despite there being no actual upper floor.
+Late one night, Bipasha Basu's dance troupe was awakened by the sound of furniture moving in a room above, despite there being no actual upper floor.
 Staff confirmed there was indeed no floor above.

 Inspiration

 The inspiration for the film closely linked to Mukesh Textile Mills, a deserted mill in Colaba, Mumbai, widely regarded as one of the most haunted locations in India.

 According to reports, while shooting at Mukesh Mills, director Vikram Bhatt heard and captured a mysterious female voice even though no one was present nearby.
 He used the voice in the film.
 This supernatural encounter is considered the origin of Raaz and remains one of the most cited examples of a real-life paranormal experience influencing a Bollywood horror film.
-Disturbed by the incident, he shared the experience with producer Mahesh Bhatt, who later used it as the basis for the film’s plot.
+Disturbed by the incident, he shared the experience with producer Mahesh Bhatt, who later used it as the basis for the film's plot.

+The poster of the film draws inspiration from the gothic visual style of Sleepy Hollow (1999), reflected in its dark palette, mystery imagery, and supernatural mood.

 Box office

-Raaz released on 1 February 2002 and grossed ₹37.59 crore and emerged as a blockbuster at the box office.
-The film was rereleased in November 2025.
+Raaz released on 1 February 2002 and grossed ₹37.59 crore.

 Artistry and legacy

 Cultural impacts

 Raaz is widely considered a milestone in the evolution of horror cinema in Bollywood.
-It became first mainstream Bollywood horror film to receive a Filmfare Awards nomination, establishing the genre’s credibility and influencing future horror-romance cinema.
+It became first mainstream Bollywood horror film to receive a Filmfare Awards nomination, establishing the genre's credibility and influencing future horror-romance cinema.
 It combined supernatural themes with emotional drama, romance, and a chart-topping soundtrack, paving the way for horror films to enter mainstream Hindi cinema.
 The film's artistic choices and box office impact have secured it a cult status marked as a significant departure from earlier horror tropes.
 It was the only blockbuster film in 2002.

 The film received notable international attention when Paul McCartney attended a screening of the film and expressed admiration for its lead performances by Bipasha Basu and Dino Morea.
-He reportedly praised Basu’s portrayal and described her as “India’s Sophia Loren”.
+He reportedly praised Basu's portrayal and described her as “India’s Sophia Loren”.